 TIME

-The project started when Miyamori’s father, then 97, was scheduled for cancer surgery.
-From that day on, she began taking two small bark rubbings each morning from the same tree.
-One of the rubbings is carefully chosen and placed in a handmade glass box.
-The edges of each box change color with the weather—silver for sun, black for rain, gray for clouds, and white for snow.
+The project started when her father was scheduled for surgery.
+Since then, she has made a daily practice of taking two small bark rubbings from the same tree each morning.
+One is carefully selected and sealed inside a handmade glass box, while the other is preserved.
+The edges of each glass box reflect the weather of that day—silver for sun, black for rain, gray for clouds, and white for snow—capturing not only time, but atmosphere and memory.

-TIME unfolds both online and in physical exhibitions.
-Visitors are invited to select a piece that resonates with them and take it home.
-When a piece is chosen, the second rubbing from that day takes its place, preserved in a blue glass box.
-These blue boxes quietly mark moments of connection, memory, and recognition.
+TIME exists both online and in physical exhibitions.
+Visitors are invited to choose a piece that resonates with them and take it home.
+When a piece is selected, its pair—the one kept in storage—is placed in a blue glass box and added to the exhibition.
+In this way, each moment becomes part of a quiet, collective archive of memory and connection.

 The daily Rubbings in Instagram https://www.instagram.com/keiko_miyamori/